GLAM datasets

 clients_scalar_aggregates

-• It then groups all rows that have the same submission_date and logical_date from the keyed and non-keyed, scalar and boolean sources, and combines them into a single row in the scalar_aggregates column.
+• This process groups all rows with the same submission_date and logical_date from clients_daily_scalar_aggregates and combines them into a single row in the scalar_aggregates column.

 • If the agg_type is count, sum, true, or false, the process will sum the values.